DESCRIPTION

 USES

-This substance is used either industrially or therapeutically, but can be subject to abuse.
+This substance may be used therapeutically but can also be subject to abuse. |

 Treatment for narcolepsy Treatment for alcoholism Anesthetic agent Euphoric “Date rape” agent “Growth Hormone booster” “Aphrodisiac” “Muscle builder” (although effectiveness has never been proven) |